Interactive Brokers vs. Saxo

 Customer Support

 You will get top-notch customer support when you trade with Saxo.
-Given its robust coverage worldwide, we did not expect anything less.
+Given its robust coverage worldwide, they did not expect anything less.
 The physical offices are well distributed across regions to provide hands-on support to clients.

 Saxo has offices in Europe, Asia/Pacific, and the Middle East.
 The countries include Belgium, Denmark, France, Italy, Netherlands, Switzerland, Australia, Shangai, Singapore, etc.